-Dr. Elia Beniash is a Professor, Department of Oral Biology, University of Pittsburgh School of Dental Medicine, with a joint appointment in Pitt’s Department of Bioengineering.
-He is also a faculty member of the Center for Craniofacial Regeneration, McGowan Institute for Regenerative Medicine and the Clinical and Translational Science Institute.
-Dr. Beniash serves as a chair of the Oral Biology Graduate Curriculum Committee.
-He is also a member of the Research and Faculty Development Committees at the School of Dental Medicine and serves on the University Senate Budget Committee.
+Dr. Elia Beniash is a professor in the University of Pittsburgh School of Dental Medicine Department of Oral Biology with a joint appointment in Pitt’s Department of Bioengineering.
+He is a faculty member of the Center for Craniofacial Regeneration (CCR), McGowan Institute for Regenerative Medicine, and the Clinical and Translational Science Institute.
+Dr. Beniash serves as a chair of the Oral Biology Graduate Curriculum Committee, is a member of the Research and Faculty Development Committees at the School of Dental Medicine, and serves on the University Senate Budget Committee.

 Prior to arriving at Pitt in 2007, Dr. Beniash was a staff member at the Forsyth Institute in Boston, Massachusetts, and an instructor at the Harvard University School of Dental Medicine.

 Dr. Beniash is a member of the American Chemical Society, the American Association of Dental Research (AADR), the International Association of Dental Research (IADR), and the American Association for the Advancement of Science.
 Dr. Beniash currently serves as President of the IADR/AADR Mineralized Tissues Group.

 Scientific interests of Dr. Beniash include biomineralization, the structure/function relationships in supramolecular assemblies, bioinspired materials, and tissue engineering.
 Specifically, Dr. Beniash’s research focuses on understanding basic mechanisms of mineralization in biological systems and applying these strategies to the design of new, nanostructured composite materials.